Are you one of the 370,000 people in Britain affected by an upper limb disorder (“ULD”)?

 An umbrella term referring to conditions affecting any part of the arm and neck, ULDs include problems with soft tissue muscles, tendons, ligaments, as well as circulatory and nerve supply to the limb.

-And because the symptoms associated with ULDs are wide reaching, they can easily be overlooked.
+Because symptoms associated with ULDs are wide reaching, they can easily be overlooked.
 Take, for example, that seemingly innocuous pain or tingling in your hand that you may have put down to nothing more than a hard days’ graft.

 But rather unfortunately, that pain, aching, burning, redness or swelling that you might have fobbed off can easily escalate, and lead to loss of earnings and the ability to work.

-And since ULDs are often directly linked to workplaces activities, your employer might owe you compensation.
+Since ULDs are often directly linked to workplaces activities, your employer might owe you compensation.

 - No Win, No Fee available for hearing loss claims